-Currently, weed is legal in Mexico, including recreational marijuana and medical cannabis.
+Weed is legal in Mexico, including recreational marijuana and medical cannabis.
 However, it is a little complicated.
 It’s not completely legal, but we cannot say that cannabis is illegal in Mexico.
-The supreme court ruling of 2021 decided the matter of marijuana legalization by 8-3 votes.
-However, this ruling does not mean that all the rules about marijuana legalization are changed abruptly.
-Changes are in motion, and the situation regarding the weed legalization bill will soon be clear.
+Another exciting fact is that you can also buy weed online in Mexico.

 Is Medical Cannabis Legal in Mexico?